Administration of the Killam Program by the NRC

 Killam NRC Paul Corkum Fellowships

 The Killam NRC Paul Corkum Fellowships honour Dr. Paul Corkum's outstanding contributions to research in Canada.
 The fellowships create opportunities for mid-to-late career Canadian and international scholars to collaborate with NRC researchers.
 This new program provides opportunities for external scholars to have access to the NRC's unique infrastructure and resources, and work with an NRC researcher to further Dorothy Killam's vision of building Canada's future through advanced study.
-Guidelines for the new fellowships are available in the portal.

-Prior to the relaunch of the Dorothy Killam Fellowships in spring 2022, the NRC met with hundreds of stakeholders to shape the vision of the program.
-Further, the following bodies were created to enable the administration and delivery of the National Killam Program by the NRC:
+The following bodies were created to enable the administration and delivery of the National Killam Program by the NRC:

 National Killam Program Advisory Board (NK PAB) is an external advisory board providing input on strategy and program operations.
 The NK PAB is comprised of senior members chosen from among Canada's research excellence stakeholder community who offer strategic advice and serve as champions for the National Killam Program.